 Open-source: it’s completely free (no sign ups or limited trials)

 Vector graphics: text, lines, shapes, colours, curves, (and even images to some extent) remain exactly that.
 In other words, they’re not flattened to a collection of pixels with a consequent loss of editability (if that’s a word).
-See “know your file formats” for more information.
+See know your image file formats for more information.

 But what does it do?

 Like any useful skill, there is a learning curve to Inkscape.
-But that’s not because it’s hard to use, but because it can do so many things.
+That’s not because it’s hard to use, but because it can do so many things.
 For example, I use Inkscape to

 - Create schematic diagrams from scratch